-The SM320C6727B floating-point digital signal processor is based on the new C67x+ CPU.
+The TMS320C672x floating-point digital signal processors are based on the new C67x+ CPU.
 This core is code-compatible with the C67x CPU core used on the TMS320C671x DSPs, but with significant enhancements including additional floating-point instructions.
 See Section 2.2